 To avoid becoming fatigued while driving, you should get enough sleep before you get behind the wheel.
 Adults need seven hours of sleep a night.
 Teens need at least eight hours of sleep.

 You should work to develop good sleeping habits.
 For example, go to bed and wake up at the same time every day.
 Make sure that you shut down all electronics at least 30 minutes before bedtime.
 Finally, if you have a sleep disorder, you should speak to a sleep specialist about treatment options.

-Do I Need A Drowsy Driving Attorney?
+Do I Need A Drowsy Driving Attorney in Raleigh?

 If you suspect that you were the victim of a drowsy driving accident, you should contact a North Carolina drowsy driving attorney at Younce, Vtipil, Baznik & Banks.
 It is often difficult at the accident scene to determine if drowsy or fatigued driving played a part in causing an accident.
 A collision may cause a driver who was nodding off to become alert again.
 Having an attorney on your side can help.

 The attorneys at Younce, Vtipil, Baznik & Banks are experienced at investigating drowsy driving accident cases.
 If you suspect that a sleepy driver was responsible for your injuries in a car accident, the sooner you contact our law firm following a drowsy driving accident, the quicker we can start our investigation into whether your accident occurred because someone was driving while dangerously fatigued.